 \subsection{Computation Time}

-The main objective in developing SkGP was to improve computational scalability in large $p$ settings.
-For a specific choice of $\bP_n, \theta$ and $\psi^2$, the computation time for SkGP is primarily influenced by two factors: (a) computing the inverse of an $n\times n$ matrix; and (b) multiplying an $m\times |\mathcal{I}|$ matrix with an $|\mathcal{I}|\times n$ matrix.
-Steps (a) and (b) entail computational complexities of order $n^3$ and $mn|\mathcal{I}|$, respectively.
-Since the posterior predictive distribution is available in closed forms, these computations are only needed once for a specific choice of $\bP_n, \theta$ and $\psi^2$.
-We will parallelize the computation across various choices of $\bP_n,\theta,\psi^2$ on different CPUs.
-The combination step using stacking requires inverting $S$ matrices each of dimension $(n-n/S)\times (n-n/S)$, incurring a complexity of the order $S(n-n/S)^3$.
-Since the focus of this article is on moderate $n$, all computational steps are extremely efficient leading to rapid computation of SkGP.
+The main goal of developing SkGP was to improve computational scalability in large $p$ settings.
+For specific choices of $\bP_n$, $\theta$, and $\psi^2$, the computation time is driven by two key factors: (a) inverting an $n \times n$ matrix, which has a complexity of $n^3$, and (b) multiplying an $m \times |\mathcal{I}|$ matrix with an $|\mathcal{I}| \times n$ matrix, with a complexity of $mn|\mathcal{I}|$.
+Since the posterior predictive distribution is available in closed form, these computations are performed once per choice of $\bP_n$, $\theta$, and $\psi^2$.
+Parallelization across different CPUs will handle various parameter choices efficiently.
+The stacking step involves inverting $S$ matrices of dimension $(n - n/S) \times (n - n/S)$ with a complexity of $S(n - n/S)^3$.
+Given that the focus is on moderate $n$, all computations are highly efficient, enabling fast SkGP calculations.

-Figure~\ref{fig:a} shows the computation times when the number of features increase and sketching dimension is held fixed ($m = 60$).
-Computation times for non-sketched tree based methods increase linearly with the number of features, while computation time for sketched methods remain constant, as they only depend on the number of screened features $\mathcal{I}$.
-Figure~\ref{fig:b} shows the computation times as the sketching dimension is increased while the original number of screened features is held constant ($p = 1000$).
-Considering that the non-sketched tree based methods are not dependent on sketching dimension $m$, their computation times remain constant.
-The computation times for the sketched methods increase linearly with sketching dimension.
-Importantly, SkGP achieves computation time comparable to frequentist approaches, yet being able to allow principled Bayesian predictive inference.
+Figure~\ref{fig:a} demonstrates that as the number of predictors increases with a fixed sketching dimension ($m = 60$), computation times for non-sketched methods grow linearly, while sketched methods remain constant, depending only on the number of screened predictors $|\mathcal{I}|$.
+Figure~\ref{fig:b} shows that as the sketching dimension increases with a fixed number of screened predictors ($|\mathcal{I}| = 1000$), computation times for sketched methods increase linearly.
+Importantly, SkGP achieves computation times comparable to frequentist approaches while enabling principled Bayesian predictive inference.

-\subsection{Sensitivity to the choice of $m$ and $|\mathcal{I}|$}
+\subsection{Sensitivity to the choice of $m$, $|\mathcal{I}|$ and $K$}